 What is Thermally Activated Delayed Fluorescence (TADF)?

-Thermally Activated Delayed Fluorescence (TADF) is a mechanism by which triplet state electrons can be harvested to generate fluorescence.
+Thermally activated delayed fluorescence (TADF) is a mechanism by which triplet state electrons can be harvested to generate fluorescence.
 TADF materials (also known as TADF emitters) efficiently convert triplet excitons back to the emissive singlet state through reverse inter-system crossing (RISC).
 This process requires a small amount of thermal energy (there's usually enough at room temperature).
 Once the triplet excitons are converted back to the singlet state they recombine and emit light.
 This process is known as delayed fluorescence.

 The maximum internal quantum efficiency (IQE) of organic light-emitting diodes (OLEDs) relies on fluorescence.
 Efficiency is therefore limited by the amount of triplet states within the system.
 Because of this, TADF is an important process in materials science to maximise OLED efficiency.